PTSea/Portfolio/README.md

 ReactJS Mini-App: A very small hybrid Android app project done in ReactJS.
 Users can look up car VINs and see basic car info.

-Project Euler & Code Practice: Mathematical and computer programming problems from projecteuler.net & various coding interview practice problems.

-TODO: MedReminder/PillTime/TakeYourPill(Name not yet decided) - An app for senior citizens with accessible UI.
-It will remind users to take their medicine at the time they specify.